 Let us meet two kids with learning disabilities

-Ally is 9 years old with mild learning disability in written expression.
+Ally is 11 years old with mild learning disability in written expression.
 She can cope with the activities in the general education classroom setting; her cognition, reading and comprehension are all good.
 Her struggles though, are putting her ideas into writing.
-Ms Rica, her Special Education teacher, attends to her for 30 minutes twice a week and has been providing her with different repetitive activities and the use of manipulative materials to help her improve.
+Ms Rica, her Special Education teacher, attended to her for 30 minutes twice a week and provided her with different repetitive activities and the use of manipulative materials to help her improve.

-Raven on the other hand, is 10 years old and with moderate to severe learning disability.
+Rowan on the other hand, is 12 years old and with moderate to severe learning disability.
 He attended Kindergarten for 2 years.
 He has short retention skills, poor cognition and comprehension, and also struggles with his speech.
-Areas that he find difficulty in learning are reading, writing and math.
-Ms Rica attends to his needs half an hour daily for the 3 subjects.
+Areas that he finds difficulty in learning are reading, writing and math.
+Ms Rica attended to his needs half an hour daily for the 3 subjects.

 Both started school at 5 years old, where the pre-school teachers noted developmental delay.
 At 6 years old, they had assessments with the Developmental Pediatrician and were diagnosed with learning disability.

-Ally and Raven just finished grade 2 and will be in grade 3 this coming school year.
+Ally and Rowan finished grade 2 at 9 and 10, respectively, and moved to grade 3 the next school year.
 Both of them are good in drawing though and both are visual learners.